Oralism

-Oralism is the education of deaf students through oral language by using lip reading, speech, and mimicking the mouth shapes and breathing patterns of speech.
-Oralism came into popular use in the United States around the late 1860s.
-In 1867, the Clarke School for the Deaf in Northampton, Massachusetts, was the first school to start teaching in this manner.
+Oralism, also known as the German method, is the education of deaf students through oral language by using lip reading, speech, and mimicking the mouth shapes and breathing patterns of speech.
 Oralism and its contrast, manualism, manifest differently in deaf education and are a source of controversy for involved communities.
 Listening and Spoken Language, a technique for teaching deaf children that emphasizes the child's perception of auditory signals from hearing aids or cochlear implants, is how oralism continues on in the current day.

 History

+Middle ages

+During the Middle Ages, there were attempts to force deaf people to speak by putting hot coals in their mouths.

-16th and 17th century
+16th and 17th centuries

+Widespread efforts focused on teaching deaf people to speak can be traced back to the 16th century in Europe.

+Oralism as the systematic education of deaf people began in Spain in the mid-1500s and can be considered the byproduct of socioeconomic motives.
+Namely, deaf people were prohibited from inheriting their families' wealth unless they could speak.
+Oralism provided members of the privileged classes whose children were deaf a way to channel their children's education and an opportunity to keep them away from the deaf community.
+Speaking has been associated with the higher classes and higher intellect, and the perception of signing has been the opposite.
+At this time, the church also barred deaf people from Holy Communion because they could not confess aloud.

+Early oralist educators

 The Spanish friar Pedro Ponce created a pure oral method to teach to deaf people how to read, talk and count.

+Pedro Ponce de León (1520–1584) was a monk who became known for teaching a young deaf man to speak in San Salvador Monastery in Oña.
+Wealthy families sent their deaf heirs to study with Ponce to become oral, largely in order to preserve their familial wealth.

-Fray Pedro Ponce de León (1520–1584) is often credited as the inventor of deaf education.
-Later, Juan Pablo Bonet (c.
+In 1620, Juan Pablo Bonet (c.
 1579–1633) published Reducción de las letras y arte para enseñar a hablar a los mudos, which circulated widely as a foundation method for teaching.
-Bonet was an oralist that defended the use of words to communicate, but also incorporated the use of sign language.
+He hoped to "cure" deaf people.
+Bonet was an oralist that defended the use of words to communicate, but also incorporated the use of sign language, borrowing the manual alphabet from Ponce.
+However, he did not let deaf people use this to communicate with each other.

+Other early teachers of the oralist technique included mathematician John Wallis and Conrad Amman, the latter using a manual alphabet in teaching deaf people to speak.